 A conflict of interest is a situation where a person in an official position can benefit themselves or someone they are close to, from something they can do in that position.
 For example, a director is in conflict of interest if they vote on a contract from a company that is owned by a family member.

-A corporate profile contains important information about your organization such as its legal name, address, and directors.
+A corporate profile is available through the Ontario Business Registry.
+It contains important information about your organization such as its legal name, address, and directors.
 This information is available to the public upon request.

 Corporations without share capital